American Girl Addy Civil War Unit Study

 You can read some more samples HERE

-(Including instructions for making your own antiqued stationary and envelopes!)
+The link above includes instructions for making your own antiqued stationary and envelopes as well!

 *Bible Study – Faith